Congrats, we serve your area!

-It’s not that we can’t do a bottled water comparison, describe their characteristics, provide an analysis and outline the treatment process of our four types of bottled water.
-We certainly can do all of that.
-But when it comes to finding the best bottled drinking water, it’s not as complicated a process as it seems.
-The only determining factor for the best bottled drinking water is your own personal preference.
+But, when it comes to finding the best-bottled drinking water, it’s not as complicated a process as it seems.
+The only determining factor for the best-bottled drinking water is your personal preference.

 Spring water comes from – you guessed it – a natural spring.
-This type of water contains a high amount of minerals to give it a distinctive taste.
+This type of water contains a high amount of minerals which give it a distinctive taste.
 Generally, spring water is filtered several times and then treated with ozone.
-The lack of chlorine leaves it odor-free, as well as, crisp and clean tasting.
+The lack of chlorine leaves it odor-free, crisp, and clean tasting.

-Spring water can come from a variety of different types of locations, including protected underground wells, high altitudes and free-flowing artesian aquifers.
-With spring water, some people decide it’s the best quality bottled water simply because of its reputation.
-But don’t forget to taste it before buying it.
+Spring water comes from protected underground wells, high altitudes, or artesian aquifers.
+Is spring water the best water to drink?
+Many think so.
+But don’t forget to taste it before you buy it.

 There are two main types of purified water – distilled and reverse osmosis.

-Premium drinking water is a balance between spring water and purified water.
-Premium drinking water provides a mixture of the two, giving the consumer the taste benefits of purified water, with the addition of minerals from spring water.
-Together, they create a perfect happy medium and a great starting point for people shopping around for the perfect bottled water.
+Premium drinking water is a blend of spring water and purified water.
+You get the crisp taste of purified water, with the addition of minerals from spring water.
+Together, it is a happy medium and a great starting point.
+Plus, with reduced mineral content, you can store this type of water longer.

-You certainly should make an informed decision, but at the end of the day, it comes down to which one leaves you wanting more.
+You should make an informed decision, but at the end of the day, it comes down to which water leaves you wanting more.
 If you don’t enjoy the taste, your consumption will go down.
-This can cause potential health problems that you could easily avoid if you drank water you actually enjoyed.
+This can cause potential health problems that you could avoid if you drink water you enjoy.

-At Distillata, we’re proud to serve Northeast Ohio as a trusted provider of bottled water for homes and businesses.
-In fact, we have a wide variety of bottled water products that can be conveniently delivered right to you.
+We’re proud to serve Northeast Ohio as a trusted provider of the best bottled water to drink.
+We have a wide variety products and easy delivery right to you.
 Discover all the benefits bottled water has to offer with Distillata.
 When it comes to your home or business, you can take the hassle out of staying hydrated.